 Mr. Harrison's background includes educational and vocational training at California State University, Fullerton, and the Los Angeles Trade Technical College.
 His accreditations include a General Contractor Building License, Home Improvement Certification, Asbestos Certification, CPO and HVAC Certification and Electrical/Construction Maintenance.

-Scott W. Hay is Vice President, Asset Management for Lyon Communities, responsible for asset management initiatives across the portfolio in California, Colorado, Georgia and Florida.
+Scott W. Hay is Vice President, Debt and Asset Management for Lyon Communities, responsible for asset management initiatives across the portfolio in California, Colorado, Georgia and Florida.

 Mr. Hay manages Lyon's ongoing relationship with their investment partners and lenders on specialized improvement projects and coordinates the leasing of commercial office and retail space at Lyon's mixed-use apartment communities.
 He also administers Lyon's ancillary revenue contracts and service agreements.
 More >